Finding a piece of Canada’s fur trading history up the Nelson River

 Stories from York Factory Cree Nation elders

 After checking out the various rooms and getting a good look out the upmost lookout point, we headed outside where a group of elders from York Factory First Nation were waiting to tell us stories from their history in the area.
-During the height of the fur trade, it was in the HBC’s best interest to keep indigenous people happy and prosperous, and relationships were good.
+During the height of the fur trade, it was in the HBC’s best interest to keep Indigenous peoples happy and prosperous, and relationships were good.
 Things changed when the York Factory was closed and the York Factory Cree Nation were made to relocate to an area now called York Landing.

 Flora Beardy was the first to speak on the relation between the HBC and First Nations people who inhabited the area.
-Indigenous people worked as middlemen, providing the HBC with wood from God’s River and geese, duck and fish.
+Indigenous peoples worked as middlemen, providing the HBC with wood from God’s River and geese, duck and fish.
 Indigenous women played an important role in ensuring that the meat was preserved perfectly.
 The HBC quickly adopted the way of life to survive the harsh conditions at the York Factory, especially in clothing.

 Flora told us the story of Thanadelthur, a 15-year old Dene woman who had been kept as a slave to the Cree.
 She arrived at York Factory half frozen, but was taken in and taught to speak English – not only to show hospitality but with the goal of enlisting Thanadelthur’s help to pull off a major trade expansion.
 Thanadelthur was brought to negotiate between the Cree and Dene people, and it is said that she translated for so long that her voice became hoarse.
 Thanadelthur is credited as playing a major role in accomplishing a northern expansion that would later allow for the creation of the Prince of Wales Fort, 300 years ago.